 An analog audio connection for a stereo RCA plug looks like this.

 It will usually be labelled as an input or an output.

 An output is for sending the audio from this device to another.
 An input is for receiving the audio from somewhere else.

 Stereo RCA audio cables look like this.
 They have two RCA connectors at each end.
 One for the left channel and one for the right channel.

-The convention is to colour the right channel red and the left channel white - but this is just to help you wiring your equipment together.
+The convention is to color the right channel red and the left channel white.
+However, this is just to help you wire your equipment together.

-It doesn't matter if you switch this around - just as long as the same colour is connected into the left and right inputs at each end.
+It doesn't matter if you switch this around - just as long as the same color is connected into the left and right inputs at each end.

-You may also come across this type of cable that isn't coloured red and white.
+You may also come across this type of cable that isn't colored red and white.

 That's OK, they will still be marked left and right and they can still be used for this connection type.
 Just make sure you connect both ends to the correct left/right jacks on your device.